Founder of Omaha sports club accused of skimming $400K - News Break

 Founder of Omaha sports club accused of skimming $400K

-The founder of the Omaha Sports Academy is charged with taking almost $400,000 from the group for his personal use.
+OMAHA, Neb.
+(AP) — The founder of the Omaha Sports Academy took almost $400,000 from the organization for personal use, according to prosecutors.

-Forty-eight-year-old Bob Franzese faces two counts of theft by unlawful taken.
-He was charged Thursday and given a $25,000 bond.
+Bob Franzese, 48, was charged Thursday with two counts of theft by unlawful taking.
+Douglas County Attorney Don Kleine has said investigators believe Franzese used the money for gambling, The Omaha World-Herald reported.

-Our partners at the Omaha World-Herald reported he was no longer listed as being in jail on Thursday.
+Franzese turned himself in Wednesday at the Douglas County Jail.
+He was granted $25,000 bail on Thursday and was no longer listed in the jail census Thursday night.

 Comments / 0